mebauer/nyc-flood-data/README.md

 * [Say Hello!](#Say-Hello)

 ### Introduction
-A collection of free and publicly available flood data from NYC Open Data.
-This project examines flood datasets with the most downloads and page views.
+This project compiles free and publicly available flood data from NYC Open Data.
+Additionally, I examine flood datasets with the most downloads and page views.
 You can find this work in the [analysis.ipynb](https://github.com/mebauer/nyc-flood-data/blob/main/analysis.ipynb) notebook, which focuses on open source and reproducible workflows.
-Additionally, if you're curious how the datasets 311 Service Requests from 2010 to Present, Emergency Response Incidents, NYCEM Emergency Notifications, Incidents Responded to by Fire Companies, and Street Construction Permits (2022-Present) can tell us about flooding, please visit the [searchstring-flood.ipynb](https://github.com/mebauer/nyc-flood-data/blob/main/searchstring-flood.ipynb) notebook.
+If you're curious how the datasets 311 Service Requests from 2010 to Present, Emergency Response Incidents, NYCEM Emergency Notifications, Incidents Responded to by Fire Companies, and Street Construction Permits (2022-Present) can tell us about flooding, please visit the [searchstring-flood.ipynb](https://github.com/mebauer/nyc-flood-data/blob/main/searchstring-flood.ipynb) notebook.

 Flood datasets are separated into two categories:
 - Flood Hazard Layers - usually in the form of shapefiles.
 Examples include stormwater flood maps, Sandy inundation zone, hurricane evacuation zones, etc.